arnaudsm/iot-health/README.md

 - `docker` and `docker-compose`

 # Start server
-Run `docker-compose -f ./docker-compose-dev.yml up` on the main folder
+Run `docker-compose up -d` on the main folder

-Clear cache with : `docker-compose -f ./docker-compose-dev.yml up -d --build --force-recreate`
+Clear cache with : `docker-compose -d --build --force-recreate`

 `docker exec -it web sh` to create a terminal inside